 This is with my family.
 For our family, every Jewish holiday consists of the same menu: turkey, brisket, matzo ball soup, challah bread, and mashed potatoes.
 Of course, Hanukkah would not be complete without potato latkes with applesauce or sour cream on top.
 If you’ve never tried these, I highly, highly recommend them!

-We celebrate Christmas Eve & Christmas Day.
+We celebrate Christmas Eve and Christmas Day.

 This is with my husband’s family.
 I look forward to it every year.
 Although I still haven’t gotten brave enough to eat the ham, I love Christmas Eve.
 My husband’s family has someone dress up like Santa and surprise all the little kids.
-Then we all read Twas The Night Before Christmas by the fire.
+Then we all read The Night Before Christmas by the fire.
 Oh, and I discovered cherry chip cake one Christmas Eve, and it’s the best cake ever.

 On Christmas Day, we go to my step-dad’s family party.
 We eat appetizers, drink the family punch, and play games.
 It’s another nice tradition to add to Chrismukkah.